jbrulmans/qa-macros/README.md

 ![](demo/bug.gif)

+## Templates
+Currently there's no option yet to change the templates in the extension itself.
+You can however change the templates yourself by changing the corresponding `.txt` and `.html` files in the 'templates' folders **before** loading the unpacked folder.

+The possibility to change the templates via the option page is currenlty in development and should be released soon.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.